Become a Better Backcountry Navigator

-Learn to navigate in the backcountry with confidence!
+Learn foundational navigation skills to explore the backcountry with confidence

 Imagine embarking on your next adventure with a deeper understanding of the various tools for backcountry navigation and the knowledge of how to use them.
 Imagine understanding how to use observation, logic, and topography to help yourself stay found.

 How much more confident would you feel on your next trip into the backcountry?

 The Backcountry Navigation course utilizes concise video lessons to guide you step by step through the learning process.
 Additionally, you'll find supplemental PDFs to help you put the information into action.